mtanghu/LEAP/README.md

 While the training scheme used is preliminary (wikitext-2 with a character tokenizer), the tests are still even for all models and it should be relatively clear that there is a clear gap between Additive Attention and full attention (we use [GPT2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) by RWCLAS 2018).
 It may be possible that Additive Attention could compare favorably with other linear attention mechanisms on certain tasks, though this is unexplored currently.

 ![alt text](https://github.com/mtanghu/Additive-Attention-Is-Not-All-You-Need-Maybe/blob/main/results.png?raw=True)

 Plotted is the validation bits per character of the Additive Attention models (blue and orange) compared to full attention model (green).
 The "Convolutional Additive Attention" employs the changes described in the mini-section "Causal Convolution".
+To speculate on why Additive Attention is so lackluster, the results in the original paper were for classification with a [BERT](https://arxiv.org/abs/1810.04805) style model where only global summarization of a sequence is needed (like how a normal CLS token/accumulation does) and the Additive Attention mechanism just implements this prior.
+This may not be suffient for Causal Language Modeling as each token may need very specific information about other tokens and not just a global summary.

 ### Soft lessons
 - It was interesting to see the "gap" in the validation losses both graphically and being the one actually running the models.
 In papers it might just seem like a benchmark has been "improved" by some arbitrary amount, but this project has helped me appreciate how non-trivial positive results are.